-Whether it’s your very first job or your first step outside of full-time work, understanding the difference between part-time and casual can help you choose a role that suits your needs.
+Whether it’s your very first job or your first step outside of full-time work, understanding the difference between part-time and casual roles can help you choose a job that suits your needs.
 We’ve asked an employment lawyer to explain the distinctions.

 The rights of all workers are protected in law, but the benefits and conditions of your next job will depend on how you’re employed.
 If you’re considering a part-time or casual role, what are you entitled to?